stanlysamuel/SpanningBroadcastTLA/README.md

 ### Temporal (Liveness) Property

-The invariant property states that eventually all processes terminates.
+The temporal property states that eventually all processes terminate.

 The temporal property in TLA+: